Stilts (architecture): Stilt house

-Advantages of Stilts in Architecture and Housing
+Advantages

 Many regions that utilise stilts in housing and architecture globally often face similar challenges to each other.
 Communities in tropical regions, wetlands, or other environments prone to high levels of moisture often utilise stilts to solve a particular issue facing an area.

 One of the largest reasons stilts are used in vernacular architecture is to provide thermal comfort for inhabitants.
 For example, a study surveying the traditional stilt housing utilised by the Dong minority in Southern China, discovered that the airflow from elevating a house significantly cooled the house down.
 Furthermore, the majority of people surveyed were satisfied with the natural cooling of their stilt homes in the hot, humid summer months as compared to people living in modern housing.
 Stilt housing also provides a large area to store commodities during non-flooding events, with many people using the bottom area to store livestock or items, or as entertainment areas.

 Stilts are often used in buildings where there is a regular risk of flooding.
 Tropical regions can experience large quantities of rainfall in a small amount of time, often causing long and devastating floods for local people.
 The force of floodwaters often destroys buildings, meaning many people in flood communities build their houses on stilts such that they are well protected from high flood levels.
 Modelling of floodwaters acting on stilts and pillars in traditional and modern Thai stilts show that by using suitable simple construction methods, stilt houses can withstand large flooding events, protecting people and their possessions from being destroyed.

-Disadvantages of Stilts in Architecture and Housing
+Disadvantages

 Whilst the short term durability of stilt housing prevents consistent destruction, the materials often used to make stilts can be damaged.
-This is due to materials becoming overstressed by flash flooding, where a large enough load is applied to the stilt that is large enough to cause deformation or damage, potentially causing structural failure or other serious damage to the building.
+This is due to materials becoming overstressed by flash flooding, where a large enough load is applied to the stilt to cause deformation or damage, potentially causing structural failure or other serious damage to the building.
 Stilt homes which have been built using wooden pillars can rot due to general humidity or after being wet by flooding, compromising structural integrity.

-Despite providing cooling due to elevating, stilts can adversely affect the thermal efficiency of building, making it more expensive to heat/cool using technologies such as air-conditioning.
-A study on stilt houses in Chile found that traditional construction methods resulted in an average of 30.25% of heat losses in stilt houses came from the open floor, increasing the energy consumption of each home.
+Despite providing cooling due to elevating, stilts can adversely affect the thermal efficiency of a building, making it more expensive to heat/cool using technologies such as air-conditioning.
+A study on stilt houses in Chile found that traditional construction methods resulted in an average of 30.25% of heat losses in stilt houses through the open floor, increasing the energy consumption of each home.

 A large social disadvantage of stilt housing is the difficulties faced by people with mobility issues.
 The stairs leading up to the main floor may often be inaccessible to people with disabilities such as people who are in a wheelchair.
 While an elevator may be added, this is often an expensive investment and cannot be afforded by people in remote communities, or feasible with local issues such as regular flooding.